js-jslog/dotfiles-multiplexer/README.md

 A sample of the configuration file exists in this repository at `{dotfiles-multiplexer project}/.dotfiles-multiplexer.yml.template`.

 ```
-aliases: "dotscore"
+aliases: "dots"
-dotscore:
+dots:
   location: "$HOME/dotfiles"
-dots:
+compose:
-  sshconf: "dotscore"
+  sshconf: "dots"
-  gitconfig: "dotscore"
+  gitconfig: "dots"
-  vimrc: "dotscore"
+  vimrc: "dots"
-  tmuxconf: "dotscore"
+  tmuxconf: "dots"
-  bashaliases: "dotscore"
+  bashaliases: "dots"
-  bashdfolder: "dotscore"
+  bashdfolder: "dots"
-  profiledfolder: "dotscore"
+  profiledfolder: "dots"
 ```

 The structure requires a little explanation.

 #### aliases
 The first entry in the config file is a list of aliases.
-In the template file there is just one, called dotscore.
+In the template file there is just one, called dots.
 This is the nickname of the one dotfiles config repository which the file is configured to use.
 Multiple aliases can be added to this list, separated by whitespace.

 #### location
 For each of the aliases defined in the previous section, we now define the absolute path in the file system that the repository which that aliase refers to.
 The syntax for this is: